jmorris0x0/terraform-provider-k8sconnect/README.md

 The `yaml_split` data source creates stable IDs like `deployment.my-app.nginx` and `service.my-app.nginx`, preventing unnecessary resource recreation when manifests are reordered.

 **→ [Complete examples and patterns](examples/)**

 ---

-## Key Features

-- ✅ **Multi-cluster support** - Each resource can connect to a different cluster, no provider aliases needed
-- ✅ **True field management** - Only diffs and manages fields you define, coexists with other controllers
-- ✅ **Module-friendly** - Resources with connections work inside modules, apply everything in one phase
-- ✅ **Native YAML support** - Use your existing Kubernetes YAML directly, no HCL conversion needed
-- ✅ **Server-side apply only** - No client-side logic, uses Kubernetes' native conflict resolution
-- ✅ **Accurate drift detection** - Dry-run ensures diffs always show exactly what will change
-- ✅ **Ownership tracking** - Prevents conflicts between Terraform states and unmanaged resources
-- ✅ **Status tracking** - Optional access to resource status fields (LoadBalancer IPs, conditions, etc.)

----